How can you travel better? Easier? Faster? And can you actually (really) enjoy the journey?

 This wastes so much time and if less people used them, we could all board and deboard so much faster.
 Skip the bins and sit down.

 Use apps from airlines, trains, and buses to navigate routes, purchase tickets, and display mobile boarding passes.
-There are many great apps to breeze through immigration, translate languages, go out, take a tour, and most importantly - find food anywhere worldwide.
+There are many great apps to breeze through immigration, translate languages, book hotels, go out, take a tour, track your visa, and most importantly - find food anywhere worldwide.

 Remember to download your airlines' app ahead of travel in order to be able to access inflight entertainment and wifi while onboard!